Little boy performs spectacular belly flop

-Two-year-old Deacon's family says he has his own way of doing things...
-And has a VERY high tolerance for pain.
+Two-year-old Deacon's family says he has his own way of doing things... and has a VERY high tolerance for pain.

 So Deacon decided instead of diving into the pool, he would do a spectacular belly flop.
 Deacon's family says he did this without any encouragement.